eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-In this use case, Users may need to report a Relying Party to the competent national data protection authority where an unlawful or inappropriate request for attribute is received through the Wallet Instance.
+In this use case, a User reports a Relying Party to the competent national data protection authority because the User claims an unlawful or inappropriate request for attribute was received through the Wallet Unit.
 Users are concerned about having control over their personal data, and specifically about a Relying Party over-asking for personal information, thus the function of reporting suspicious or inappropriate requests ensures a higher degree of transparency, privacy and control of the Users over their personal data.

-This is important specifically since there are no automatic processes that are able to check if the request is consistent with the information that is registered in the Relying Party registry, and so the presentation of attributes following a request from a Relying Party relies mostly on the approval of the User.
-It may happen that a User will not be able to correctly understand the request, that the Relying Party was confused with another one due to a similar name or a phishing attempt, and so forth.
-The User may realize only after presenting the attributes that it was taken from them unlawfully by over-asking, or even by fraud.

 This topic lists high-level requirements related to the function of Users reporting unlawful or inappropriate attribute requests from